nikhilkhandelwal006/Javascript-Projects/README.md

 9. **Windows 11 Landing Page**
    - A static landing page resembling the design of Windows 11.
 It's built with HTML for structure, CSS for styling, and includes JavaScript for interactive elements like toggling the Start menu.

-10. **E-commerce Website**
-    - A mock-up e-commerce website demonstrating product listings, shopping cart functionality, and a checkout process.
-It's built using HTML/CSS for layout and styling, and JavaScript for cart management and user interaction.

 ## Usage